jmcerrejon/misapuntesde/src/2013/08/how-to-make-a-laser-alarm-raspberry-pi.md

 ---
 id: 228
 title: How to make a laser alarm Raspberry Pi
+description: How to make a laser alarm Raspberry Pi
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2013-08-08 12:25:00